andrewcooke/BlockCipherSelfStudy.jl/README.md

 ### Plaintext - Any Rounds, No Rotation, Lowest Bits

-Something of an intermediate step between the attacks above and below.
 The lowest bits in each half-block can be [tabulated](https://github.com/andrewcooke/BlockCipherSelfStudy.jl/blob/master/src/RC5.jl#L242) independently of the rest of the bits (taking the two halves as a single pair).
 A single byte is very easy, giving rapid decryption of two bytes per